 TAKING ACTION: There are three ways you can to take action against an MOT test centre.

-It will depend on the circumstances, but you can make a complaint through:
+It will depend on the circumstances but there are several ways to make a complaint.
+You can either:

 Note: Some complaints should go direct to the DVSA (Driver and Vehicle Standards Agency).
 Contact the DVSA if you think a vehicle should not have passed the MOT.
 But, the DVSA do not help you take action against an MOT centre.

-If your car fails the test you should discuss the result with the test centre.
-Thus, you should make a complaint before anyone starts to repair the vehicle.
+If your car fails the MOT test you should discuss the result with the test centre.
+So, you should make a complaint before anyone starts to repair the vehicle.

-If you believe the failure is the wrong test result you can make an appeal.
-Use the complaint form title 'Complain about an MOT' if you think it should have passed.
+If you believe a 'failure' is the wrong test result you can make an appeal.
+Use the complaint form titled 'Complain about an MOT' if you think it should have passed.